Meet YOLO26: next-gen vision AI.

 conda config --set solver libmamba

-Congratulations!
-You have successfully set up a Conda environment, installed the Ultralytics package, and are now ready to explore its rich functionalities.
-Feel free to dive deeper into the Ultralytics documentation for more advanced tutorials and examples.
+You have successfully set up a Conda environment, installed the Ultralytics package, and are now ready to explore its features.
+For more advanced tutorials and examples, see the Ultralytics documentation.

 Setting up a Conda environment for Ultralytics projects is straightforward and ensures smooth package management.
 First, create a new Conda environment using the following command: